gnzlbg/jemallocator/README.md

 And that's it!
 Once you've defined this `static` then jemalloc will be used for all allocations requested by Rust code in the same program.

+For advanced uesrs, remember that the default value of `--with-jemalloc-prefix` configure option on building `jemalloc` is `_rjem_` unless you explicitly enable `unprefixed_malloc_on_supported_platforms` feature.
+So you have to use `_RJEM_MALLOC_CONF` environment variable to change jemalloc's configurations at runtime.
+See [jemalloc-sys README](/jemalloc-sys/readme.md) for more details.

 ## Platform support

 The following table describes the supported platforms: